IITDBGroup/UADB_Reproducibility/README.md

-# SIGMOD Reproducibility for "Uncertainty Annotated Databases - A Lightweight and General Approach for Approximating Certain Answers"
+# SIGMOD Artifacts for "Uncertainty Annotated Databases - A Lightweight and General Approach for Approximating Certain Answers"

 ## A) Source code info